-The 6 basic emotions: our common basis
+The 6 basic emotions: We all have them in common

-They note 6 basic, primary or fundamental emotions:
+They note 6 basic, primary, or fundamental emotions:

 To which we sometimes add contempt.